Retirement and pensions

 PwC's approach centres on using technology to reduce compliance burdens for clients, enabling them to focus their time and energy on addressing the strategic issues facing their businesses.
 We have a suite of new technologies across our global practice, to help drive efficiencies and allow clients to understand data and information in a more natural and visually accessible way.

 PwC can deploy state-of-the-art collaboration technology allowing all your pension stakeholders to work together better, alongside us as a joint team if required.
-This includes virtual meeting techniques, document collaboration and technologies to enhance creativity especially during remote working, such as virtual reality.
+This includes virtual meeting techniques, document collaboration and technologies to enhance creativity if working remotely, such as virtual reality.

 Follow us